ZONESTAR3D/Z8P/Z8P_FAQ/Issue_heating/readme.md

 -----
 ## Hot bed issue
 ### Hot bed always shows 0℃
-If the current temperature of hot bed shows 0 degrees, it means that the temperature sensor of the hot bed is disconnected, please check whether the wiring of hot bed is connected well.
+If the current temperature of the hot bed shows 0 degrees, there may be two reasons:
+1. If The current ambient temperature is low than 15℃, but both current of the hot end and hot bed are shows 0 degree, it may be because the firmware does not match to the machine.
+2. Check the temperature sensor wire of hot bed is connected well.
 ![](./Hotbed_wiring.jpg)
 ### Hot bed max temperature issue
 When you find the LCD screen shows a "HEATBED Err.: max temperature" screen.